uowaep/CubiQuake/README.md

 ### ChangeLog

+r220
++ damage faces on chunks now redraw immediately instead of over time when adding blocks to a chunk (no more flashing dmg texture when placing blocks)
++ changed tooltip for Start World menu hover
++ commented out PDoD fog stuff in default.cfg because it's experimental

 r212
 + added hover tips and changed some colors in the console menu
 + added note to hit ESC when starting a game to close console